wclin2/Employee-Attrition-Analysis/README.md

 ## H. Calculating The Expected ROI (Savings) Of A Policy Change

 In the end of last section, we found that the predictors - **OverTime = Yes** played a crucial role on the predition.
 So it would be reasonable to consider that if the company change the policy of **Overtime**, the attrition rate would decrease or not?
 Furthermore, if the company change the policy of **Overtime**, the company can save more money or not?
-Therefore, in this section, we will focus on the expected ROI (Savings) Of a policy change.
+In this section, we will focus on the expected ROI (Savings) of a policy change.

-First, we calculate the expected values with **OverTime**, and output the results (the first 5) in table:
+The comparisons will be separate into 2 cases:
+1. New Policy - No OverTime **V.S.** Original Policy.
+2. New Policy - Change the policy for the specific employee **V.S.** Original Policy.

+### H.1 Calculate the expected attrition cost for Original Policy

 ```
 predictions_with_OT_tbl <- model %>%